Mobile Collections and Receipts (MCR) For Vessel Agents Responsible for Clearance Frequently Asked Questions

 Current hard copies of CBP 368 forms require a CBP Official Seal stamp for authentication.
 Will a CBP stamp be required for a printed eReceipt?
 Will eReceipts have digital CBP seals?

-CBP testing indicates that the file size, with attachment(s), (368 Collections receipt and 1002 Tonnage Tax certificate) will be under 300kb.
+CBP testing at the pilot ports indicates that the file size, with attachment(s), (368 Collections receipt and 1002 Tonnage Tax certificate) will be under 300kb.

 When certifying past payments of fees and/or taxes, will CBP require the presentation of original/certified receipts?

-For payments recorded with MCR (e.g. issuance of an eReceipt), a printed copy of the eReceipt will be sufficient for certifying past payments during the pilot.
+For payments recorded with MCR (e.g. issuance of an eReceipt), a printed copy of the eReceipt will be sufficient for certifying past payments from the pilot ports.
 For payments recorded outside of MCR (e.g. receipted hard copy 368s and Tonnage Tax certificates), follow the current process and present original certified copies.

-The limited Phase 1 functionality at the New Orleans, Gulfport, Mobile, and Los Angeles/Long Beach seaports of entry has resulted in the automation of over 3,600 electronic receipts and the initiative has resulted in a reduction of approximately 30-45% of time required from CBPOs to develop a Form 368 receipt at the participating ports.
-It has been received positively by vessel agents and feedback shows that they look forward to Phase 2.
+The limited functionality at the New Orleans, Gulfport, Mobile, and Los Angeles/Long Beach seaports of entry has resulted in the automation of over 18,000 electronic receipts and the initiative has resulted in a reduction of approximately 30-45% of time required from CBPOs to write a manual Form 368 receipt at the participating ports.
+CBP has received positive feedback from the officers, the vessel agents, and owner operators at these pilot ports and that they look forward to using MCR at additional ports.